SvSchaijk/DataSetSchependomlaan/README.md

 - As-planned Event log in .xlsx and .csv
 - As-built Event log in .xlsx and .csv
 - Event log with actors in .xlsx and .csv
+- Download link to drone images and videos

 *Some files contain some errors and therefore have to be treated carefully.*